21 October 2018

 Tip: wear comfy shoes – you’ll be walking a lot.

-Dubai Gold Souk or Gold Souk, is a traditional market in Dubai, UAE.
+Thinking of buying gold in Dubai?
+Then check out Dubai Gold Souk or Gold Souk, a traditional market in Dubai, UAE.
 The souk is located in Dubai’s commercial business district in Deira, in the locality of Al Dhagaya.
-The souk consists of over 300 retailers, most of whom are jewellery traders.
+The souk is known for selling amazing gold jewellery in Dubai and consists of over 300 retailers, most of whom are jewellery traders.

 Located in the heart of Downtown Dubai, described as ‘The Centre of Now,’ is The Dubai Mall – the world’s largest and most-visited retail and entertainment destination.